 On the way to the airport, I called to see if I could get in with the Women’s Center but because I was more than one year postpartum, they wouldn’t see me.
 I broke down sobbing on the phone and the lady was empathetic but didn’t offer up an appointment.
 I missed my flight that day.

 I emailed a specialist I had seen at UNC for my nursing issues and asked if she could get me a referral.
 And finally, I texted my beloved lactation consultant and told her I needed help.
-She asked if I could wait til Monday (it was a Friday) and I said “no.” She got me in with a wonderful doctor (and the nurse was also incredible) that same day.
+She asked if I could wait til Monday (it was a Friday) and I said “no.” She asked if she could call me and I also said “no” because I was crying too hard.
+She got me in with a wonderful doctor (and the nurse was also incredible) that same day.
 They both let me cry and get everything off my chest.